 Assessing workload types

 We should start with what you run today, then look at what is coming next.
 If most of your work is dashboards, reporting, and SQL-based analytics, Snowflake often feels like the cleaner fit.
 If you are dealing with heavier pipelines, streaming, or machine learning workflows, Databricks may be the better match.
-The right choice usually depends less on feature lists and more on the kind of work your team does every week.
+The right choice usually depends less on feature lists and more on the kind of work you do every week.

 Evaluating team skills and resources

 This choice is also about your team, not just the platform.
 Databricks works best when you have engineers who can manage clusters, enforce standards, and keep runtime behavior consistent.
 If that structure is not in place, costs and complexity can drift.
-Snowflake often lowers some of that operational pressure, which can make life easier when your team is still building strong platform habits.
+Snowflake often lowers some of that operational pressure, which can make life easier while you are still building strong platform habits.

 Comparing long-term costs and ROI